Why just drink D.O. Vinos de Madrid at a bar when you can taste it straight from the source?

 Address: Calle de Leon Ruiz Ruiz, 0, Cortijo de San Isidro

 Want to discover some of the best wines Spain has to offer?
-We’ve narrowed it down to our favorite six, all of which you can try at our Spanish Wine Tasting in Madrid.
-Step into our private tasting space for an exclusive, intimate experience, led by one of our local wine experts.
-And of course, you can’t have wine without delicious, market-fresh tapas, which you’ll enjoy while you sip!
+We’ve narrowed it down to some of our favorites, which you can try on our Evening Tapas & Wine Tasting Tour.
+Join us for a night out across some of our favorite Madrid bars, led by one of our local wine experts.
+And of course, you can’t have wine without delicious, homemade tapas, which you’ll enjoy while you sip!
 We hope to see you soon!